DRIVING TIME: 52 mins

 Aduana wants your vehicle papers and any other documents that you were issued.
 The inspector will check your identification and your signature.
 He will then give you a stamped paper authorizing your exit from the country.
 You must show the stamped paperwork to the military outpost.
 After you get the okay from the military, the money exchanger guy will open the gate to let you and your vehicle out of the country—which is his side job, exchanging money or opening the gate?

-The military and the government inspectors seem to operate completely independently from each other in Guatemala.
-When things run smoothly with one agency, don’t expect the other agency to follow suit.
+The military and the government inspectors seem to operate independently from each other in Guatemala.
+Don’t expect the other agency to follow suit when things run smoothly with one agency.

 The exit procedures are straightforward, though you may get an attitude from the military inspector.
 He gives the final okay on exiting the country.
 Fingers crossed, he is in a good mood.